zenparsing/js-classes-1.1/README.md

 }
 ```

-Instances variable names are lexically scoped and visible to everything (including nested functions and class definitions) contained in a class body.
+Instance variable names are lexically scoped and visible to everything (including nested functions and class definitions) contained in a class body.

 Attempting to access an instance variable using `->` produces a runtime `ReferenceError` if the left operand is not an object with the specific named instance variable defined by this class definition.
 In other words, a reference to an instance variable only works when the object is a normally constructed instance of this class or one of its subclasses.